How to Increase Transaction Approval Rates and Reduce Fees for High-Risk Merchant Accounts

 How to Reduce Fees

 Fees will vary from processor to processor, but higher fees are to be expected when working with a high-risk merchant account.
-However, there are things a business can do to reduce their transaction fees.
+However, there are things a business can do to reduce its transaction fees.

 Utilize Multiple Payment Gateways